bcgov/Mautic-Subscription-App/README.md

     `oc process -f openshift/mautic.subscribe.rolebindings.yaml -p LICENSE_PLATE=de0974 | oc apply -f -`

+If you want the subscription app to only allow users with certain roles to be able to subscribe to the mailing list, add these roles to the .env file as csv.
+- Example: `REACT_APP_AUTHORIZED_SSO_ROLES="github-org-bcgov,github-org-bcgov-c,github-org-bcdevops"`

 ## Setting up caddy s2i
 Create a new build config for caddy using the command:
 `oc process -f https://raw.githubusercontent.com/bcgov/s2i-caddy-nodejs/master/openshift/templates/build.yaml | oc apply -f -`